hafizbadrie/hafizbadrie.github.io/_posts/2016-11-20-confusion-matrix.markdown

 4. **True Positive**
   When our model *predict* that it is 1, and the *actual* data says it is also 1.

-Above terminologies are actually very helpful for us to get a better understanding as to what actually the metrics are trying to measure.
+Above terminologies are actually very helpful for us to get a better understanding as to what actually the metrics that we are trying to measure.
 These are the metrics that I'm talking about.

 1. **Accuracy**